Bachelor of Creative Arts (Honours)

 - How to apply

-The Bachelor of Creative Arts (Honours) will have a deliberately inter-disciplinary focus, allowing students from all seven creative arts disciplines to enter a single degree and receive collective learning experiences in creative arts practice and research.
-This will support the development of advanced knowledge within individual specialisations whilst also facilitating collaboration and broader knowledge of the creative arts central to contemporary practice.
-Importantly, the course will prepare students for further creative practice-led research to inform scholarship and practice.
+The Bachelor of Creative Arts (Honours) has a deliberately inter-disciplinary focus, allowing students from all seven creative arts disciplines Animation and Motion Capture, Dance, Drama, Film and Television, Photography, Visual Communication Design, and Visual Arts to enter a single degree and receive collective learning experiences in creative arts practice and research.

 Cloud (online) studies